florian-beetz/bachelor-thesis/thesis.md

 ### Microsoft ApplicationInsights

-In order to gain some insight on user behavior and to be able to reproduce errors users encounter, JabRef uses the monitoring service Microsoft ApplicationInsights.
 ApplicationInsights follows the practice to distribute so called fat JARs -- Java artifacts including all required dependencies -- but additionally relocate the packages of dependencies under their own package prefix.